yakiddinmeb/LearningJavaProject/README.md

 boolean isStatusOk() {
-	// you can return booleans, just like ints return !isSomethingWrong; // The ! is a boolean operator }
+	// you can return booleans, just like ints return !isSomethingWrong; // The ! is a boolean operator (see below) }
 ```